-In fiscal 2015, the Company achieved significant milestones in the development of its business.
-With only 20 employees, the Company depends heavily on its executive officers to drive achievement of its strategic, operational and financial goals.
-Some of the Company's notable achievements in fiscal 2015 include:
+In fiscal 2017, the Company achieved significant milestones in the development of its business.
+With only 21 employees, the Company depends heavily on its executive officers to drive achievement of its strategic, operational and financial goals.
+The Company's notable achievements in fiscal 2017 include:

-- Ongoing development of our licensing business, including engagement of IPVALUE Management Inc. in a multi-year agreement, to originate and assist the company with negotiating transactions related to patent licensing worldwide with respect to agreed third parties; - General public product launch of Gabriel Secure Communication PlatformTM and Gabriel Collaboration SuiteTM on all major operating systems: iOS, Android, Windows, Mac OS X and Linux; - Hiring a team of sales executives to advance the adoption of the Gabriel Secure Communications platform and application suite in the enterprise market; - Management of litigation, including preparation for a jury trial in the United States Court for the Eastern District of Texas, Tyler Division, on January 25, 2016, against Apple for determination of ongoing infringement of VirnetX's intellectual property by Apple's products and recalculation of royalties and damages owed to VirnetX; and - Significant growth in our patent portfolio, including grant of 12 new US and foreign patents, filing of numerous new U.S. and foreign patent applications, denial or termination of number of Inter Partes Review (IPR) petitions filed by Apple or Microsoft against VirnetX's patents, as well filing timely responses to the IPR petitions filed by Apple, Mangrove Partners Master Fund Ltd and Black Swamp IP, LLC.
+- Ongoing development of our licensing business, including engagement of IPVALUE Management Inc. in a multi-year agreement, to originate and assist the company with negotiating transactions related to patent licensing worldwide with respect to agreed third parties; - Expand the exploration of alternative strategies with opportunities to work with third parties in Japan and elsewhere; - Employ a leveraged, partner-oriented, marketing strategy for our technology license and software product offerings.
+In 2017, we successfully signed a number of Resellers and Managed Service Providers in various market segments, including, healthcare, finance, government, etc., to assist us in selling our software products to their customers; - General public product launch of new and enhanced versions of Gabriel Secure Communication PlatformTM and Gabriel Collaboration SuiteTM on all major operating systems: iOS, Android, Windows, Mac OS X and Linux; - Management of multiple jury trials in the United States Court for the Eastern District of Texas, Tyler Division, including obtaining a \$625.6 million verdict against Apple Corporation for infringing four VirnetX patents, reworking the strategy after the court vacated the previous verdict, bifurcated the case into two separate matters and ordered a new trial in each, subsequently, obtaining a \$439.7 million award in a verdict in the retrial of the first matter; - Significant growth in our patent portfolio, including grant of 15 new U.S. and foreign patents, filing of numerous new U.S. and foreign patent applications, filing timely responses to the IPR petitions filed by Apple, Mangrove Partners Master Fund Ltd and Black Swamp IP, LLC, including management of all the appeals of the PTAB decisions at the United States Court of Appeals for the Federal Circuit; and - Ongoing market development by the sales team for adoption of Gabriel Secure Communication PlatformTM and Gabriel Collaboration SuiteTM in multiple vertical markets, including government, financial services, home security automation and manufacturing.